-Condo claim guide (excluding Quebec)
+Condo claim guide (Outside of Quebec)

 We are here to help you recover and support you every step of the way following an incident involving your condo.